jbu92/jbu92.github.io/_drafts/nas-build-part-2.md

 Now, uTorrent server does not currently support SSL, so I'm using a utility called stunnel to open up an HTTPS port that will forward to the local port that uTorrent is listening on.
 **CONFIG GOES HERE**

+So now https://my-hostname/gui will load up the uTorrent gui over an HTTPS connection.
+We also want to close off the unencrypted uTorrent page from the outside world, which we do by ... **uTorrent stuff goes here**

+**BTSYNC CRAP**

+**DROPBOX CRAP**